Nicholas282787728/CbLab/concepts/preparing-a-bootable-usbiso-image-for-bare-metal-recovery.md

 In addition, you can specify the following options:

 * **Add CloudBerry Remote Assistant to the recovery disk**
-  This installs [CloudBerry Remote Assistant](https://www.cloudberrylab.com/remote-assistant.aspx)** **that will simplify the recovery process and provide you with additional features, such as ...
+  This installs [CloudBerry Remote Assistant](https://www.cloudberrylab.com/remote-assistant.aspx) to enable remote desktop access on the restored machine.

 * **Protect the recovery disk with a master password**
-  We strongly recommend that you specify a password to protect the recovery drive against unauthorized access to any sensitive information that may be stored on it, such as ...
+  We strongly recommend that you specify a password to protect the recovery drive against unauthorized access to any sensitive information that may be stored on it.
+  **\[Such as network share credentials?
+Anything else?\]**

 ### Installing Additional Drivers